Zeyad-Sayed-70/TaskJet/README.md

 ## Features

-1. Task CRUD Operations, means you create, read, update and delete tasks.
+1. Task CRUD Operations, meaning you can create, read, update, and delete tasks.
-2. Authentication, you can sign in, sing up and logout.
+2. Authentication, allowing you to sign in, sign up, and log out.
-3. Getting LinkedIn profile data such as Name, Profile Image and Role using a profile link only.
+3. Retrieval of LinkedIn profile data such as name, profile image, and role using only a profile link.
-4. Mark the task as completed.
+4. Ability to mark tasks as completed.
-5. Filter Tasks depends on thier tags.
+5. Task filtering based on their tags.
-6. Responsive Desgin.
+6. Responsive Design.

-## Technologies + Thier Versions
+## Technologies & Their Versions

     - next: "14.1.4"
     - nest: "^10.0.0"